project-89/argOS/designDocsBackup/core/relationship-memory.md

-# Relationship Memory in TinySim
+# Relationship Memory in ArgOS

-One of the most sophisticated aspects of TinySim's relationship system is how it handles relationship memory.
+One of the most sophisticated aspects of ArgOS's relationship system is how it handles relationship memory.
 Unlike simple relationship systems that only track current states, our relationship memory system creates a rich tapestry of shared experiences, emotional associations, and learned patterns that influence how entities interact over time.

 ## Understanding Relationship Memory

 Think about how human relationships work - they're not just about current feelings or status, but about the accumulated history of interactions, shared experiences, and learned patterns of behavior.
 When you interact with a close friend, your behavior is influenced not just by your current relationship status, but by years of shared experiences, inside jokes, learned preferences, and mutual understanding.

-TinySim models this complexity through a sophisticated relationship memory system that operates at multiple levels:
+ArgOS models this complexity through a sophisticated relationship memory system that operates at multiple levels:

 ### Episodic Relationship Memory